How I Made Hundreds Consigning Clothes

 Here is my review of laundry scent boosters.

-On Poshmark, I’ve bought and received clothing with a dryer sheet tucked in.
+On Poshmark, Iโve bought and received clothing with a dryer sheet tucked in.
 This ensured that my clothing arrived smelling fresh, which is great since my mail carrier smokes like a chimney.
+Iโve taken a page from this dryer sheet playbook and started to enclose them with the clothing I consign and sell.

-When they arrived and I opened the envelope, a “cloud” of Axe body spray escaped.
+On the flipside donโt overdo it with making your clothing smell fresh.
+Recently, I purchased a pair of new leggings.
+When they arrived and I opened the envelope, a โcloudโ of Axe body spray escaped.
 I had to wash those leggings twice to get rid of the smell.

-Here’s my post on getting the sweat smell out of workout clothes.
+Hereโs my post on getting the sweat smell out of workout clothes.

 Prep your clothes to make them look their best